TongheM/Searching-Engine/README.md

 # Searching-Engine
-How to extract skills from PDF Resumes.
+This is a tutorial to show you how to extract information from PDF Resumes.